apostrophecms/docs/docs/reference/field-types/array.md

 <!-- TODO: The following settings are likely to return, but are not yet implemented. -->
 <!-- |contextual | Boolean | `false` | If `true`, it will prevent the field from appearing in the editor modal | -->

+### `inline`

+Set `inline: true` on an array field to edit the array inline with the rest of the fields, rather than in a separate dialog box.
+This works best with a small number of fields in the array.

+You can also control whether each item has a toggle to expand it, or is always displayed in fully expanded form.

+By default, if `inline: true` is set and there are fewer than three fields, each item is fully expanded.
+You can change this by explicitly setting the inline option to `inline: { alwaysExpand: false }` or `inline: { alwaysExpand: true }`.

 ## Configuring the array field schema